-In this policy, conviction shall mean a criminal conviction or a civil penalty.
+Conviction shall mean a criminal conviction or a civil penalty.
 However if the applicant is on trial, is not to be convicted or the incident did not amount to a criminal offence, the suggested periods free from convictions shall be considered by the Council when making their decision, taking all the evidence before them into account.